mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 ...are we sure we're talking about the same `Talk`?

 The trick here, is that _nouns_ are usually fooling us.
-People tend to agree on the meaning of _names_ by looking at the static data structure of the thing: someyhing like _"A talk has a title."_ which is an easy statement to agree with, but doesn't mean we're actually talking about the same thing.
+People tend to agree on the meaning of _names_ by looking at the static data structure of the thing: someyhing like _“A talk has a title.”_ which is an easy statement to agree with, but doesn't mean we're actually talking about the same thing.

 In the list above, we're talking about different models: _selection_, _scheduling_, _staffing_, etc. The thing has probably the same name, and needs to have some data in common between the different models ...but _the models are different!_